Descent and vanishing in chromatic algebraic $K$-theory via group actions: Swan induction theorems; proof of

 Applying Swan's theorem (\Cref{swanthm} above), we conclude the result. \end{proof}

 Next, we prove a Swan induction result for $KU$.
 We give a geometric argument here that only works at small primes; we will prove the result in full generality later in \Cref{artinindKU}. \begin{thm} For any finite group $G$, $KU$-based Swan induction holds for the family of abelian subgroups of $G$ whose $p$-part for $p \in \{2, 3, 5\}$ has rank $\leq 2$. \end{thm} \begin{proof} In view of \Cref{cxorientswan}, we may assume that $G$ is abelian.
 We then reduce to proving that one has Swan induction for $G = C_p^{\times 3}$ and $p\in\{ 2,3,5\}$ for the family of proper subgroups (cf.~\Cref{general:swaninduction}).
-Since $p \leq 5$, we have a non-toral embedding $G \hookrightarrow \Gamma$ for $\Gamma$ a suitable simply connected compact Lie group: by the results of \cite{Borel61}, it suffices to choose $\Gamma$ such that $H^*(\Gamma; \mathbb{Z})$ has $p$-torsion in its cohomology, e.g., we can take $\Gamma=E_8$.
+Since $p \leq 5$, we have an embedding $G \hookrightarrow \Gamma$ for $\Gamma$ a suitable simply connected compact Lie group whose image is not contained in any maximal torus: by the results of \cite{Borel61}, it suffices to choose $\Gamma$ such that $H^*(\Gamma; \mathbb{Z})$ has $p$-torsion in its cohomology, e.g., we can take $\Gamma=E_8$.
 Let ${T} \subseteq \Gamma$ be a maximal torus and consider the $\Gamma$-action on the flag variety $\Gamma/{T}$, as well as its restricted $G$-action.
 We will show that the $G$-space $\Gamma/T$ satisfies the hypotheses of \Cref{artinworkhorse}, for $\sF$ the family of proper subgroups.
-First of all, $G$ acts without fixed points since it is a non-toral subgroup of $\Gamma$.
+First of all, $G$ acts without fixed points since it is not contained in any maximal torus of $\Gamma$.
 By \cite[Cor.~8.17]{MNN17}, we have an equivalence

 where $W$ is the Weyl group of $\Gamma$.
 Restricting to $G$, this proves hypothesis \Cref{item:trivialization} of \Cref{artinworkhorse} and thus our result. \end{proof}